1938 Alabama Crimson Tide football team: USC

 In August 1937, university officials announced Alabama would open the 1938 season in Los Angeles against the University of Southern California (USC).
 Looking for "revenge" after their January loss in the Rose Bowl, their first loss on the West Coast, the Crimson Tide defeated the Trojans 19–7 at the Los Angeles Memorial Coliseum.
 After a scoreless first quarter, Alabama scored two touchdowns in the second quarter to take a 13–0 halftime lead.
 The scores came on a pair of Herschel Mosley touchdown passes, the first on a seven-yard pass to Billy Slemons and the second on an 18-yard pass to Gene Blackwell.
 The Trojans responded after the first Alabama touchdown with their deepest drive into Crimson Tide territory of the game.
 On the drive, Robert Peoples connected with Grenny Lansdell for a 36-yard gain to the Alabama 22.
 However, the Alabama defense held, and USC failed to score after they turned the ball over on downs at the Alabama 13-yard line.

 After they held their 13–0 lead through the third quarter, Hal Hughes intercepted an Oliver Day pass and returned it 25-yards for an Alabama touchdown to make the score 19–0 after Vic Bradford missed his second extra point of the game.
 Later in the fourth, the Trojans scored their only points of the game.
 The one-yard Day touchdown run was set up after Al Krueger recovered Charley Boswell fumbled punt at the Alabama one-yard line.
-The victory was their first all-time against USC.
 Over 6,000 fans greeted the team at the Alabama Great Southern Railroad station in downtown Tuscaloosa upon their arrival the following Tuesday to celebrate their victory.